The Lord has been good to Rwanda and to his Church: Bishop Louis’ message

 Last August, Rwandans went to the polls.
 We praise God for the tranquility and peaceful moments we enjoyed, which demonstrate hope for a brighter future.
 New plans to develop the country are underway as part of the Vision 2020, government development program launched in 2000.
 Its main objective is transforming the country into a knowledge-based middle-income country, thereby reducing poverty.

-As a result, we see skyscrapers coming up, new infrastructure and universities, technological advancement put in place (roads, a new airport, etc…).
-Despite the bigger majority of the population still living under the line of poverty.
+As a result, we see skyscrapers coming up, new infrastructure and universities, technological advancement put in place (roads, a new airport, etc.), despite the bigger majority of the population still living under the line of poverty.
 We thank God for the healing we also see around and growth.

 However, the Church of Christ is now faced with both unprecedented opportunities and challenges.
-We now see the imperative of planning long term and embracing the new missiological opportunities coming our way, and hence preaching and discipling communities without compromise.
+We now see the importance of planning long term and embracing the new missiological opportunities coming our way, and hence preaching and discipling communities without compromise.

 Our new strategic orientation launched this year will help us to be relevant to our fast socially changing nation hence, by strengthening the Church to achieve its God given mission.
-Efforts will be made to avail discipleship and training materials; as well as equipping key strategic teams for their evangelistic outreach activities.
+Efforts will be made to make available discipleship and training materials; as well as equipping key strategic teams for their evangelistic outreach activities.